samrudovsky/hospital-readmission-risk/README.md

 ---
 ### Process
-- Analyze over 100,000 diabetic hospital encounters (patients for whom diabetes was a medical condition, even if it was not the primary reason for hospitalization).
+- Using a data set from the UCI Machine Learning Repository, analyze over 100,000 diabetic hospital encounters (all patients had a diabetes diagnosis even if it was not the primary reason for hospitalization).

 - With hundreds of features including patient demographics + medical history and hospital tests, procedures, and discharge decisions, build a model that optimizes for recall and AUC.
 In this context, a high false-positive rate is not detrimental.
 Hospitals should be willing to be overly cautious with lower-risk patients in order to more robustly capture high-risk patients.